Biology (BIOL)

 BIOL 440 TOPICS IN BIOLOGY1-3 Credits

 Designed to meet the needs of students desiring knowledge in areas of biology not covered in another biology course.
 Study topics and credit will be arranged to meet the needs of the students.
-Laboratory work, field work, and extra fees may be required.
-Can be repeated with a change in emphasis for a total of six hours of credit.
+Laboratory work and field work.

-BIOL 444 LIMNOLOGY2 Credits
+BIOL 444 FRESHWATER ECOLOGY2 Credits

-Biological, chemical and physical studies of inland surface waters.
+Laboratory and field experience in biological, chemical, and physical studies of inland surface waters.
+Includes both classic Limnology and Ichthyology.
 Field trips required.

 BIOL 446 REGIONAL FLORA3 Credits